 It is important to mention that when we define assets, we don’t do it as accountants do.
 Our definition is actually quite different.

 We’re talking about what rich people really have that generates them income.
 This income generation part is what makes the difference.

 So, what are some examples of assets we have in mind:

 - Business: while poor people only have a job, the rich have a business.
 They benefit from the work of all their employees.

 - Arts & Antiques: For this asset class you have to be very knowledgeable.
 But if you are, it can get you a great return on investment.

 - Real Estate: This is the most popular asset class among the rich.
 There are many different types from residential to commercial properties.
 There are also tons of different strategies.
 Why do so many rich people invest in real estate?
 Because the banks love it.
 It’s tangible and secure.

-- Intellectual properties – like trademarks and copyright.
-They have a low maintenance fee and you can lend them to other people.
-That’s why I personally like these kinds of assets.
+- Intellectual properties – like trademarks and copyright: They have a low maintenance fee and you can lend them to other people.
+That’s why Dan Lok personally likes these kinds of assets.

-- Attention and Audience – This is a very new asset class.
+- Attention and Audience: This is a very new asset class.
 In the online world, attention is a new currency.
 It gets you, new customers.
-Even most rich people overlook this asset.
+But even the richest people tend to overlook this asset.

 Can you guess what it is?